Course Content

 Selectors for Styling HTML Elements

-To apply styles effectively, you need to understand CSS selectors, as they determine the HTML elements targeted for styling.
+To apply styles effectively, you need to understand CSS selectors, which determine the HTML elements to target for styling.
+Let's explore the main types of selectors.

 Tag selector